CHIMNEY CLEANING BENEFITS

 Protect your home and family

 Your chimney system(s) are an important part of your home heating system.
-The National Fire Protection Agency and Manufacturer recommends and annual chimney cleaning of all chimney(s) a reputable, experienced qualified Chimney Sweep.
+The National Fire Protection Agency and Manufacturer recommends an annual chimney cleaning of all chimney(s) by a reputable, experienced qualified Chimney Sweep.
 Chimney system(s) cleaning should be a regular part of your home maintenance schedule.
-If the appliance has a catalytic converter, it should be checked and cleaned a minimum of twice a year.
+If the appliance has a catalytic converter, it should be checked and cleaned a minimum of twice a year, once before the first burn and once after the last burn.

 - Chimney Safety Institute of America - A homeowner's guide to fireplaces, chimneys and wood stoves.